StarLegacy/StarLegacy.Wiki/Old Guide.md

 ![Image](https://gyazo.com/7d1f7bc501c64a264e368b9163b3edc6.png)

 ### Re-textured blocks
 In this server you may encounter several different terms used for blocks and new minerals alike.
-To maximize your experience, it is recommended to use the provided server resource pack which can also be downloaded offline [https://github.com/Miclebrick/StarLegacyResourcepack/blob/master/StarLegacyPack.zip?raw=true here].
+To maximize your experience, it is recommended to use the provided server resource pack which can also be downloaded offline [from the github](https://github.com/MicleBrick/StarLegacyResourcepack/releases).
 Here's an example of blocks which have been re-textured or renamed:
 ![Image](https://i.imgur.com/rxwpHkc.png)
 Left to right: